Granada plc: Red Arrow (later Granada) TV Rental

 Until 2000, there was a widespread high street chain called Granada TV Rental in the UK, Canada and in the US.
 The UK headquarters were originally in Manchester.
 The company started life as Red Arrow TV Rental, using a red version of Granada's north-pointing arrow as its logo.
 This was a home entertainment equipment rental chain, similar to Radio Rentals and Rediffusion.
-The mainstay of the business from the late 1950s, and through the 1960s and 70s, was television set rental; during this period television receivers were expensive to purchase and were often unreliable.
+The mainstay of the business from the late 1950s, and through the 1960s and 70s, was television set rental; during this period televisions were expensive to purchase and were often unreliable.